mikke89/RmlUiDoc/pages/tutorials/datagrid.md

 This tutorial expects that you've got a solid grounding in C++ and know the basics of [RML](../rml.html) and [RCSS](../rcss.html).

 For a detailed description on how DataGrids work with DataSources please see the [C++ Manual](../cpp_manual/element_packages/data_grid.html).

+---
+***NOTE***

+The datagrid and related functionality has been deprecated as of RmlUi 4.0.
+Instead, users are encouraged to use [data bindings](../data_bindings.html) possibly combined with [RCSS tables](../rcss/tables.html).
+The functionality presented in this tutorial is re-implemented as data bindings in the `invader` sample's high score document.

+---

 ### Step 1: Getting started